101 – Huron University College at Western University

 Programs and Academic Choices

-Through the Faculty of Arts and Social Science and Faculty of Theology, Huron students may combine a Huron program with a minor, major or specialization from another Huron program or a major or a minor in many of the programs offered at Western University, Brescia University College or King’s University College.
+Through the Faculty of Arts and Social Science and Faculty of Theology, Huron students may combine a Huron program with a minor, major or specialization from another Huron program or a major or minor within the faculties offered at Western University, Brescia University College or King’s University College.
 Huron students, therefore, have almost limitless possibilities for program combinations.

 - Management & Organizational Studies

-Huron has a strong connection with Richard Ivey School of Business; with approximately 10% of Huron students entering the HBA program each year.
+Huron has a strong connection with the Richard Ivey School of Business, with approximately 10% of Huron students entering the HBA program each year.

-Huron is pleased to offer two dual degree programs with the Richard Ivey School of Business: Psychology and the Centre for Global Studies.
+Huron is pleased to offer dual degree programs options with all Honors BA programs with the Richard Ivey School of Business.

 |Program/OUAC Code||Required Courses||Recommended Courses|